Apurva Sanghi

-Apurva Sanghi (born January 15, 1970) is an economist and currently holds the role of Lead Economist at the World Bank.
+Apurva Sanghi (born January 15, 1970) is an economist and currently holds the role of lead economist at the World Bank.
 Throughout his two decade career at the World Bank, he has held important economist roles in various countries including Singapore, Kenya, Russia and most recently Malaysia.
 Sanghi has worked in the private sector and also taught economics at the University of Chicago, Thammasat University (Bangkok) and Russia's MGIMO University.

-Early life & education
+Early life and education

 Sanghi was born on January 15, 1970, in Lucknow, Uttar Pradesh, in India.
-According to interviews, he then spent the majority of his early life living in various places in the Indian subcontinent.
+He then spent the majority of his early life living in various places in the Indian subcontinent.

 At the age of 18, Sanghi relocated to the United States where he double majored in physics and business-economics at the University of California (UCLA).
 He obtained his PhD in economics from the University of Chicago.
 During his PhD, Sanghi was part of a joint University of Chicago and TDRI team in Bangkok, conducting surveys in over 40 Thai villages to advise the government on agricultural diversification.
 His PhD dissertation was on the economics of climate change.
 It showed that farmers in developing countries would not remain helpless in the face of climate change as they would adapt by shifting to higher-value, climate-suitable crops, suggesting climate damage would be less severe than previously estimated.

 Sanghi was also a visiting fellow at Yale University.